 Rare but serious conditions:

 Some conditions affecting the spine may be rare but serious.
-These include: cancer of the spine, infection of the spine, spinal meningitis and cauda equina syndrome.
-This is a very serious condition where the nerve roots that innervate the legs and lower back are compressed leading to permanent numbness in the groin, loss of bowel and bladder control and paralysis.
+These include: cancer of the spine, infection of the spine, spinal meningitis, and cauda equina syndrome.
+Cauda equina syndrome is a very serious condition where the nerve roots that innervate the legs and lower back are compressed leading to permanent numbness in the groin, loss of bowel and bladder control, and paralysis.

 Treatment with Acupuncture and Traditional Chinese Medicine:

-Back pain that is caused by energy problems, such as muscle spasm, sprains or strains are usually easy to treat and improvements may be expected within a few treatments.
-The treatment consists of acupuncture, moxibustion, cupping, massage and herbal medication.
-The goal is to normalize energy flow through the affected tissues, or if bruising is expected, to resolve the bruising and activate blood circulation.
-If caused by exposure to external pathogens such as wind and cold, the goal is to warm the muscles, activate energy circulation and remove the wind.
+Back pain that is caused by energy problems, such as muscle spasms, sprains, or strains are usually easy to treat and improvements may be expected within a few treatments.
+The treatment consists of acupuncture, moxibustion, cupping, massage, and herbal medication.
+The goal is to normalize energy flow through the affected tissues and, if bruising is expected, resolve the bruising and activate blood circulation.
+If caused by exposure to external pathogens, such as wind and cold, the goal is to warm the muscles, activate energy circulation, and remove the wind.

 Chronic back pain is often caused by a condition that affects the bones and spinal structures.
-In TCM the bones and spine are associated with the Kidney.
-Many herbal formulas and treatment protocols are designed to strengthen the Kidney, nurture the bones, improve the structures of the disks and ligaments, reduce disc herniation and arrest pain.
-Depending on the cause, severity of structural damage, treatments for these structural problems may take longer to heal.
+In TCM (Traditional Chinese Medicine), the bones and spine are associated with the Kidney.
+Many herbal formulas and treatment protocols are designed to strengthen the Kidney, nurture the bones, improve the structures of the discs and ligaments, reduce disc herniation, and arrest pain.
+Depending on the cause and severity of the structural damage, treatments for these problems may take longer to heal.
 It is not uncommon to treat herniated discs for a period of three to four months.
-The great advantage of treatments with TCM is that the cure is an actual repair of the tissues, a ceasing of the arthritic changes and a restoration of a more youthful spine.
-The use of surgery, although sometimes unavoidable, can cause problems to crop up in the structures above and below the treated vertebrae.
+The great advantage of treatments with TCM is that the cure is an actual repair of the tissues, ceasing of the arthritic changes, and restoration of a more youthful spine.
+The use of surgery, although sometimes unavoidable, can cause problems that crop up in the structures above and below the treated vertebrae.

-Treatment for arthritis: Changes and inflammation affecting joints may sometimes be caused by several factors including a poor diet and insufficient exercise but are primarily caused by traumatic injury, overuse, weakening of the bones and affliction by wind cold and damp exopathogens such as damp, cold weather.
+Treatment for arthritis: Changes and inflammation affecting joints may be caused by several factors, including a poor diet and insufficient exercise, but are primarily due to traumatic injury, overuse, weakening of the bones, and affliction by wind cold and damp exopathogens (such as damp, cold weather).
 Acupuncture is very effective in arresting the pain and inflammation associated with arthritis.
 Another equally effective treatment is Chinese herbal medicine.
-The herbs act as anti-inflammatory agents, reduce pain, restoring normal joint function and by healing and lubricating the joints from within.
+The herbs act as anti-inflammatory agents, reducing pain, restoring normal joint function, and healing and lubricating the joints from within.
 With the proper herbal supplements, arthritic changes completely cease and the joint is able to heal.
-Some of the herbs used for this purpose include Cinnamon Twig, Mulberry Twig, Tumeric, Gentian Vine, Homalomena and Eucommia.
+Some of the herbs used for this purpose include Cinnamon Twig, Mulberry Twig, Tumeric, Gentian Vine, Homalomena, and Eucommia.
 This is just a short selection of over 100 substances that are commonly used in our clinic.
-We literally treated and continue to provide maintenance care for thousands of patients with arthritis.
+We have treated and continue to provide maintenance care for literally thousands of patients with arthritis.

-Treatment for sciatica: As it is caused most commonly by herniated disks and arthritic changes, the main emphasis of the treatment consists in removing the herniated disc material from the spinal canal.
-The body has its own mechanism to reabsorb and remove the pulpous liquid that has been squeezed out of the disk.
-This mechanism requires energy supply, increased blood circulation and improved lymphatic drainage from the affected tissue.
-Acupuncture is very effective as an energy pump that aids in the circulation of ionic current.
-The acupuncture directs this current to the affected vertebra, thus speeding up the healing.
-Herbal formulas are usually composed of several aspects.
-First they act as antispasmodics to reduce muscle spasm and nerve inflammation.
-Secondly they contain blood activating substances to facilitate better blood circulation, and finally theycontain herbs that help to dry out and reabsorb the mucous like substance that has leaked out of the disc.
+Treatment for sciatica: As it is caused most often by herniated discs and arthritic changes, the main emphasis of the treatment consists of removing the herniated disc material from the spinal canal.
+The body has its own mechanism to reabsorb and remove the pulpous liquid that has been squeezed out of the disc.
+This mechanism requires an energy supply, increased blood circulation, and improved lymphatic drainage from the affected tissues.
+Acupuncture is very effective as an energy pump that aids in the circulation of the body's ionic current and directs this current to the affected vertebra, thus speeding up the healing process.
+Herbal formulas used to treat this condition are usually composed of several aspects: first they act as antispasmodics to reduce muscle spasm and nerve inflammation; secondly they contain blood activating substances that facilitate better blood circulation; and finally they contain herbs that help to dry out and reabsorb the mucous-like substance that has leaked out of the disc.
 The combination of these approaches speeds up healing and may reduce recovery time by two thirds.